openstack/networking-sfc/doc/source/contributor/ietf_sfc_encapsulation.rst

 Usage
 -----

-In order to create Port Chains with Port Pairs that make use of the MPLS correlation (i.e. the MPLS labels are exposed to the SFs, so no SFC Proxy is logically instantiated by the the networking-sfc backend), the Port Pair's ``correlation`` service function parameter can be used, by setting it to ``mpls``:
+In order to create Port Chains with Port Pairs that make use of the NSH correlation (i.e. the Network Service Header (NSH) is exposed to the SFs, so no SFC Proxy is logically instantiated by the the networking-sfc backend), the Port Pair's ``correlation`` service function parameter can be used, by setting it to ``nsh`` (default is set to ``None``):

+``service_function_parameters: {correlation: 'nsh'}``

+Alternatively, the MPLS correlation can be used as a workaround to NSH:

 ``service_function_parameters: {correlation: 'mpls'}``